 Sewing the Two Sides of the Drawstring Backpack Together

 Then, put the right sides of the fabrics facing each other, lining up the two casings on the top.
-You’ll then want to stitch the two sides of the backpack as well as the bottom of the backpack using around 1/4″ seam allowance.
+Then, stitch the two sides of the backpack as well as the bottom of the backpack using a 1/4″ seam allowance.
 When sewing the sides, DO NOT stitch past the bottom of the casing.
 If you do, you will close that hole, and you won’t be able to insert the rope later on.

 Here is a picture of the right sides facing each other with the bottom and two side seams sewn.